sriramss/docs-csm/002-LIVECD-CREATION.md

     cp vars.sh /mnt/
     ```

-## Manual Step 4: Gather Information
+## Manual Step 4: Gather / Create Seed Files

 This is the set of files that you will currently need to create or find to generate the config payload for the system

-  1. ncn_metadata.csv
+  1. `ncn_metadata.csv` (NCN configuration)
-  2. hmn_connections.json
+  2. `hmn_connections.json` (RedFish configurtation)
+  3. `qnd-1.4.sh` (LiveCD configuration - shasta-1.4 shim for automation)

-  In addition you will need to have the qnd-1.4.sh file to configure the LiveCD node.
+file (see below) to configure the LiveCD node.

 #### qnd-1.4.sh

-You will need to create the qnd-1.4.sh files with the following contents.
-Replace values with those specific to your system.
+You will need to create the `qnd-1.4.sh` file with the following contents, replacing values with those specific to your system:

 ```bash
 export site_nic=em1